Local construction of knotted screw dislocations in smectic liquid crystals: Any link transverse to the layers

 \section{Any link transverse to the layers}

-We finish this work by giving a constructive procedure by which one can deform a given link by an isotopy\footnote{Recall that we say that two links, parametrized by embeddings $\gamma_0,\gamma_1$ of $k$ copies of $S_1$ into $M$, are isotopic if there is a one-parametric family of embeddings $\gamma_t: S_1\sqcup ... \sqcup S_1 \rightarrow M$ with $t\in [0,1]$.} so that it becomes transverse to the layered structure of a smectic given by a rational open book decomposition.
+We finish this work by giving a constructive procedure by which one can deform a given link by an isotopy\footnote{Recall that we say that two links, parametrized by pairwise disjoint embeddings $\gamma_0,\gamma_1$ of $k$ copies of $S_1$ into $M$, are isotopic if there is a one-parametric family of pairwise disjoint embeddings $\gamma_t: S_1\sqcup ... \sqcup S_1 \rightarrow M$ with $t\in [0,1]$.} so that it becomes transverse to the layered structure of a smectic given by a rational open book decomposition.
 One can keep in mind the case in which the smectic is defined in $\mathbb{R}^3$ by the projection method introduced in \cite{SKB}.
 A consequence of this fact, by Section \ref{s:local}, is that on any such smectic configuration, one can locally introduce any knot or link type as a set of screw loop defects.

-The method generally holds on any closed three-manifold $M$ (possibly with boundary) and a rational open book decomposition $(B,\pi)$ of $M$.
-The fact that any link $L\subset M$ can be isotoped to be transverse to the pages of an open book (here, not necessarily rational) can be traced back to Skora \cite{Sk}.
-To keep the construction explicit and self-contained, we give all the details of an argument of Becker \cite{Be} easily adapted to the case of rational open book decompositions.
+The method generally holds for any closed three-manifold $M$ (possibly with boundary) and a rational open book decomposition $(B,\pi)$ of $M$.
+The fact that any link $L\subset M$ can be isotoped to be transverse to the pages of a standard open book can be traced back to Skora \cite{Sk}.
+To keep the construction explicit and self-contained, we give all the details of an argument of Becker \cite{Be} that adapts to the case of rational open book decompositions.
+For the sake of the exposition, we break this isotopy into two steps, which are needed in general.
+The first one puts the knot ``in general position" with respect to the layers.
+Namely, after a first isotopy, the knot will not intersect the singularities of the smectic and will have only finitely many tangency points with the regular layers.
+If this is already the case for the starting knot, this first step is not needed.
+The second and more involved step undoes the tangency points and deforms the knot so that it becomes everywhere transverse to the regular layers.